MareikeJaniak/TeamCedar_Erdos2022/README.md

 Details for the model run for goal 1 are in the jupyter notebook titled [Goal1_classifier_TeamCedar.ipybnb](https://github.com/MareikeJaniak/TeamCedar_Erdos2022/blob/d9e685a8f80e8f92484632150767bb58f2471908/Goal1_classifier_TeamCedar.ipynb)

 We used the XGBClassifier from xgboost to predict whether a medication will be accepted or rejected by insurance.
 Our model did not perform very well at the default 0.5 threshold.
-We, therefore, explored other thresholds that would minize false negatives, as these are what would be most costly for the patients.
+We, therefore, explored other thresholds that would minimize false negatives, as these are what would be most costly for the patients.
 We decided on a threshold of 0.17 as the optimal trade-off between specificity and recall.

 ![Screen Shot 2022-12-07 at 5 00 58 PM](https://user-images.githubusercontent.com/30602072/206326489-558fb19e-cc1e-4655-9716-939c5c291d02.png)
 ![Screen Shot 2022-12-07 at 5 11 56 PM](https://user-images.githubusercontent.com/30602072/206326507-f87010df-a59e-4092-b968-424b4e03b18a.png)